Note: This note was updated on 24 July 2020 to amend a figure on the proportion of care leavers going onto higher education.

 National Network for the Education of Care Leavers

 The National Network for the Education of Care Leavers (NNECL) works with colleges and universities in the UK to ensure that access and support to higher education for care experienced people is exemplary and consistent.
-Their website will be updated with examples of good practice.

 Government guidance with particular relevance to this briefing note